 - Are you a resident of Bexar County?

 - Do you have a G.P.A. of 2.5 or higher?

 - Are you committed to reaching your educational/employment goals?

 LULAC Parent/Child Scholarship Program

 The LULAC Parent/Child Scholarship program seeks to ensure the educational success of two generations by providing support, encouragement, assistance and incentives for participants to complete their educational objective at an Alamo Colleges.
 By completing their educational objective, the participant ensures a full scholarship for their child.
-This award entitles your child to a full scholarship to attend any of the Alamo Colleges upon his/her graduation from high school.
+This award entitles your child to a full two year scholarship to attend any of the Alamo Colleges, upon the child's high school graduation..

 - Be the parent of a child, age 6 or younger.